Bradfield/algos/graphs/strongly-connected-components.md

     connected component.
 Output the vertex ids for each vertex in each tree in the forest to identify the component.

-Let's trace the operation of the steps described above on the example graph above with the three strongly connected components.
+Let’s trace the operation of the steps described above on the example graph above with the three strongly connected components.
 Here are the start and finish times computed for the original graph: